rrusk/DancePracticeMusicPlayer/README.md

 - `play_all_songs` (boolean, optional): If true, the player selects all available songs for a dance, ignoring num_selections Defaults to false
 - `auto_update (boolean):` If true, the playlist will automatically generate a new set of songs and restart when it reaches the end
 - `play_single_song (boolean):` If true, the player stops after playing one complete song rather than advancing.
 It does not change which songs are selected: the built-in `LineDance` type combines it with `play_all_songs` to list every song and play them one at a time.
 Stopping after each song prevents `auto_update` from regenerating the playlist.
-- `randomize_playlist (boolean):` If true, songs for each dance type are selected randomly without repeating recent selections.
-If false, they are displayed in a fixed order and selection history is not used.
+- `randomize_playlist (boolean):` If true, songs for each dance type are selected randomly, avoiding songs already heard until every song for that dance has been played.
+If false, they are displayed in a fixed order and play history is neither used nor updated.
 - `adjust_song_counts (boolean):` If true, the num_selections for certain dances will be adjusted based on predefined rules or dance_adjustments
 - `dance_adjustments (object, optional):` A dictionary specifying custom rules for adjusting num_selections for individual dances.
 If adjust_song_counts is true but dance_adjustments is not specified, a default set of adjustments will be applied (e.g., to reduce the number of songs for specific dances like Paso Doble, Viennese Waltz, Jive, WCS, JSlow, and VWSlow).
 These rules can be direct mappings (e.g., {"1": 0, "2": 1, "default": 2}) or string formulas (e.g., "n-1", "cap_at_1")
 - `dance_max_playtimes (object, optional):` A dictionary to override the global "Max Playtime" for specific dances.
 The keys are dance names (e.g., "VienneseWaltz") and the values are the maximum playtime in seconds.